Ray Bourbon

 Ray (or Rae) Bourbon (born Hallie Board Waddell; August 11, 1902 – July 19, 1971) was an American female impersonator, entertainer and vaudeville performer, noted for his "outrageous" risqué monologues.
 He mainly performed in nightclubs, gaining a following in the 1930s and 1940s, and issued several LPs of comic material during the 1950s.
-He died while serving a prison sentence, after having been convicted of being an accomplice to murder.
+He died while serving a prison sentence, having been convicted of being an accomplice to murder.